JohansonB/TS-Benchmark/README.md

 ## How to view the Results of the Experiments

 For each Test class, a corresponding Outputter class has been provided which helps navigate and display the results of the experiment.
-An example of how to plot the results of the Vary_Length experiment is provided in the main function of the Aplication class.
+A stabdard use case of the Aplication object is demonstarted in the main function of the src\main\java\Examples class.

 ## How to add custom forecasting techniques to the programming environment

-The benchmark requires forecasting techniques to extend the TSModel class.
+The benchmark requires forecasting techniques to extend the src\main\java\thesis\TSModel class.
 The Benchmark then creates and calls the method using reflection.
-A standard use case of the Aplication is demonstrated in the main function of the Examples class.

 ### The evaluate() function